 The Irish courts are experienced and efficient in taking measures supportive of arbitration in Ireland.
 These measures include: (i) mandatory stays on court proceedings where an arbitration clause is not null and void, inoperative and incapable of being performed; and, (ii) limited grounds for setting aside or refusing to enforce an award.

 Dublin also offers expertise and facilities for parties who wish to avail of mediation and other forms of alternative dispute resolution (ADR), as part of or separate to their arbitration.

 Ireland is an open economy and offers a stable, profitable, English-speaking base to serve the European market and beyond.
 It is a world leader in a number of areas of economic performance, with exports accounting for a level of national output unique within Europe.

 Ireland is home to many American, Asian and European companies, over 1,200 of which serve the global market from their bases here.
 In Ireland, they find a favourable tax environment, competitive operating costs and a highly skilled, educated, productive and flexible workforce.

-Major European centres are within 2 hours flying time of Dublin.
+Major European centres are within two hours’ flying time of Dublin.
 Completion of new road and sea routes is bringing Europe within easy access, and competitive air travel now links Irish business with the world.
 Trading with Ireland is now more cost efficient and easier than it has ever been.
-Ireland is also well prepared for the e-commerce age through the liberalisation of its communications services market, investment in broadband infrastructure and the most e-commerce friendly regulatory environment in Europe.
+Ireland is also well prepared for the e-commerce age through the liberalisation of its communications services market, investment in broadband infrastructure and the most e-commerce-friendly regulatory environment in Europe.

-As a neutral country, with no history of colonisation, Ireland is particularly suited to international arbitration.
+As a neutral country, Ireland is particularly suited to international arbitration.
 Many international arbitrations involve disputes between parties from the developing world, states or state bodies, and multinational corporations.
-Accordingly, where preference to a neutral country as the seat of the arbitration is important, Ireland is an ideal choice of venue.
+Accordingly, where preference for a neutral country as the seat of the arbitration is important, Ireland is an ideal choice of venue.